Deni Taveras: Housing and development

 In September 2020, Taveras introduced the "Fair Housing Act", a bill to strengthen the county's code enforcement to improve the quality of housing.

 Immigration

 In 2019, Taveras voted in favor of legislation that would block all county agencies from engaging in immigration enforcement.

 Policing

-In 2019, Taveras introduced legislation introduced legislation that would require all police officers to wear body cameras.
-Following the killing of William Green, a handicuffed man, by police officer Michael Owen Jr. in January 2020, Taveras reintroduced the bill.
+In 2019, Taveras introduced legislation that would require all police officers to wear body cameras.
+Following the killing of William Green, a handcuffed man, by police officer Michael Owen Jr. in January 2020, Taveras reintroduced the bill.

 Social issues

 In 2015, Taveras was one of two county councilmembers to vote in favor of a proposal to provide paid sick leave to workers in Prince George's County.

 In 2018, Taveras voted in favor of legislation that would establish a public financing program for local candidates by 2026.

 Statewide and national politics

 Taveras endorsed Hillary Clinton for president on November 17, 2015.

 In 2021, Taveras endorsed state delegate Brooke Lierman for Comptroller of Maryland.
 She initially endorsed former Prince George's County Executive Rushern Baker for Governor of Maryland, but later endorsed author and former nonprofit CEO Wes Moore after Baker suspended his campaign.